 - 30 days: *Most important (and fragile) phase; intense cravings and ongoing depression

-Here is a more detailed list of the most common withdrawal side effects associated with the detoxification of Subutex:
+Here is a more detailed list of the most common withdrawal side effects and physical symptoms associated with the detoxification of Subutex:

 Anxiety and agitation: Because Subutex produces a feel-good, calming effect within the body and brain, the absence of those qualities results in a potentially severe state of anxiety and agitation.
 The severity of such symptoms depends on a variety of factors such as: age, health, consistency of use, metabolism, preexisting health, etc.